 Public transit agencies are focused on making their fixed-line bus systems more energy efficient by introducing electric (EV) and hybrid (HV) vehicles to their fleets.
 However, because of the high upfront cost of these vehicles, most agencies are …

-This Houston-based project establishes a collaborative process with community and commercial technology partners to accelerate the equitable development of accessible fast charging infrastructure and electric vehicle (EV) ownership for low income families by leveraging regional markets of early EV adopters.
+This Houston-based project establishes a collaborative process with community and commercial technology partners to **accelerate the equitable development of accessible fast charging infrastructure** and electric vehicle (EV) ownership for low income families by leveraging regional markets of early EV adopters.
 The novelty of the project lies in a community-driven participatory approach that integrates both social and technical dimensions, bringing transformational change to EV ownership and electrification of smart public transportation.
-This will be achieved using a data-driven model that integrates real-time data from micro-transit, fixed-route transit, and carpooling services to predict and overcome the uncertainties of traffic conditions, which would result in uncertain travel times and poor reliability.
-An engaging process establishes collaborative relationships, and identifies adopter indicators and incentives for equitable EV ownership and transit ridership.
-The project will result in a templet and framework for implementing smart transit hubs, which can be reapplied as best practices at other facilities of the Metropolitan Transit Authority of Harris County (METRO) or other transit systems.
+This will be achieved using a **data-driven model** that integrates real-time data from micro-transit, fixed-route transit, and carpooling services to predict and overcome the uncertainties of traffic conditions, which would result in uncertain travel times and poor reliability.

 Modern intelligent urban mobility applications are underpinned by large-scale, multivariate, spatiotemporal data streams.
 Working with this data presents unique challenges of data management, processing and presentation that is often overlooked by …